marinamun/fetch-characters-api-with-react/README.md

 ## Requirements

 - Clone this repo
-- Install dependencies in the frontend folder and the backend folder `npm i`
+- `cd` into the backend folder and run `npm i` to install the dependencies.
   - Run `npm run dev` in the backend or `nodemon` to start the project
     - _Note_: The `env` file is available for you in the repo.
+- Open another terminal from the root of the project and `cd` into the frontend folder then run `npm i` to install the dependencies.
   - Run `npm run dev` in the frontend to start the project
     - _Note_: The `env` file is available for you in the repo.

 ## Submission